skramm/homog2d/docs/homog2d_manual.md

 the library will automatically adjust the points to store the two opposite ones, with the one with smallest coordinates as "first".

-This means you can give any of the 4 points below, only p0 and p1 will be stored:
+This means you can give either (p0,p1) or (p2,p3), only p0 and p1 will be stored:

 ![fig2](../docs/fig2.png)